order 4 OR MORE ACCENTS and

 Gullah Accent Learning Materials

 • You'll also get a number of recordings of native speakers.
 Jim gathered these during trips in and around Beaufort, South Carolina - bringing the experience back to you in this download.
-You'll also get a PDF transcript of these conversations so that you can follow along with them.
+You'll also get transcripts of these conversations so that you can follow along with them.

 • This accent is appropriate for productions of Yellowman and other plays.
 You may have heard hints of it on the TV series Gullah Gullah Island - although no such place exists, the islands off Beaufort, SC, were the inspiration.